 The tablet can work as a stand-alone device, since all the hardware and the battery are placed behind its IPS HD screen.
 The dock only adds a keyboard and a 2.5″ HDD slot inside, in case you’ll need more storage space.

 Performance wise, the Core M processor is decent for everyday tasks and some light multitasking.
 It is more powerful than a Celeron/Pentium configuration, but trails behind any of the Core i models.
 The platform is fanless though, which is a plus, but is not as efficient as advertised, thus the Switch 11V will only squeeze around 5 hours of use from its 34 Wh battery.

 Overall though, I think this device is a good buy.
 The base configuration is available in stores for between $499 and $599, and includes a Core M processor, 4 GB of RAM and a 128 GB SSD.
 The same model sell for around 600 Eur across the pond.
 Follow this link for more details.

 Premium 11 inchers – mini laptops, ultrabooks, tablets and more

 If money are not a concern, you’ll be interested in the devices in this category.
 They offer the best in terms of features, hardware, build quality and looks.
 So have a look at the options below, but also check out my other post about the best 11.6-inch ultrabooks available these days.

 11.6 inch Apple MacBook Air

-As proven in the article above, there are still a couple of good options for 11.6 inch mini laptops and ultrabooks these days.
+Wrapping up this post, there are quite a few good options for 11.6-inch mini laptops and ultrabooks available in stores these days.